Posts

 Until just a few years ago, the natural history of idiopathic scoliosis was described in a fragmented and inconsistent way.
 To address this, ISICO conducted a meta-analysis, published in 2018 (Di Felice et al., Am J Phys Med Rehabil), that reviewed 13 studies.
 This work clearly showed the lack of solid and coherent data, making it difficult to guide long-term treatment decisions.

-To bridge this gap, ISICO launched a large-scale research project involving thousands of untreated patients, with the goal of building reliable prediction models based on real-world, untreated progression data.
+To bridge this gap, ISICO launched a large-scale research project involving thousands of untreated patients.
+The goal was to build reliable prediction models based on real-world, untreated progression data.

 Step Two: From International Collaboration to a Clinical Model